Complying with Chemical Substance Legislation

 Chemical leakage drill, Rakusai Site

-Hikone Plant, Yasu Plant, Rakusai Site and other facilities handling chemicals conduct regular training on how to clean up leakages of substances with different characteristics.
+Hikone Site, Yasu Site, Rakusai Site and other facilities handling chemicals conduct regular training on how to clean up leakages of substances with different characteristics.
 The frequently repeated drills ensure employees can respond quickly even if an accident unexpectedly occurs.

 Managing Soil and Groundwater Contamination Risks